 Last updated on November 13th, 2021.
-Posted in Bitcoin Blockchain And Cryptocurrencies.
+Posted in Bitcoin Blockchain & Crypto.

 What is blockchain?
 This stuff can seem really complex and difficult to understand.
 But here, we're going to get a very simple, plain-english understanding of exactly what blockchain is, some of the incredible things it can do, and why it's such a huge game-changer that's set to turn the world upside down!